 How ING supports you

-Across our business, we have taken action.
-We’re empowering customers to remain in charge of their banking and their finances.
-We’re equipping employees to work from home so they can continue serving our customers, and we’re helping communities to build back better.
+Across our business, we’re empowering customers to remain in charge of their banking and their finances.
+We’ve equipped employees for a hybrid way of working in which flexibility is central, and we’re helping communities to recover and rebuild.

 Making banking safer and easier

-Given the growing economic uncertainty, an even bigger concern may be the ability to pay back your mortgage or other loan, or paying off credit cards.
-ING has introduced a raft of measures including loan relief (payment holidays), providing expert advice, implementing national debt-relief schemes and supporting companies to alleviate those concerns.
-We’re proactively reaching out to support our business clients with tailor solutions for their specific circumstances.
+For those who worried about being able to pay back their mortgage, loan, or credit card, ING introduced a raft of measures to alleviate these concerns, including loan relief (payment holidays) and national debt-relief schemes.
+We also proactively reached out to support our business clients with tailored solutions for their specific circumstances.

 Responding to our communities